Misson42/.github/README.md

 ## PUTER

 > `Puter` is the base open source code available to everyone located on `Puters Cloud`.
-Users are able to download the Puter OS and install it on any current device today.
+Users are able to download the Puter OS and install it on any current device.
 Puter is Software not Hardware.
 Users will soon shop for a device they want to use and install Puter when they get home vs using the preinstalled OS that came with the device.

 ## Puter 2